*Clicca qui per trovare la versione italiana di questo documento – The Rush Way Bantam Division (ITALIA).

 This age group is considered by many soccer schools the golden stage of technical development, based on an overall organized body and stability in growth from a biological standpoint that favors the adoption of new moves.
 It is important that the coach understands that by recommending a focus on the technical component we are not eliminating the development of the others, we are just giving it a higher priority and focus from a proportional standpoint.

-Psycho-socially their self concept and image are important, they are less sensitive but still dislike failure in front of peers, what highlights the importance of coaching 4:1.
+Psycho-socially, children’s self concept and image are important, they are less sensitive but still dislike failure in front of peers, what highlights the importance of coaching positively.

 This new capacity to collaborate with a small number of elements favors the development of passing.
 Therefore, the focus remains on motivation and self confidence, but the cooperation, commitment, and competitive components start gaining ground.
 It’s not a performance stage yet so let’s go slow, but there will be no sin if we start making a difference between winning and losing.